scrambleegg7/SelfCar/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][sobelcombine]

-In order to grab more contrast for Yellow and White line on the road, I also applied HSL binary image filtering.
+Thus we need to grab more contrast for Yellow and White line on the road, then I have decided to apply HSL binary image filtering.
 One is to use full channels of HLS extracting Yellow and White line, another is to focus on just S channel having threshold parameters for Yellow and White line.

 **My final conclusion which is best criteria highlighting Yellow and White lane line:**
-S channel + Sobel Gradient Filtering is best combination to draw the full length of lane line on the road binary image.
+S channel + Sobel X Gradient Filtering is best combination to draw the full length of lane line on the road binary image.
+The reason why I only choose X direction of Sobel Gradient Filter is that I would get rid out of noisy lines of Y direction.

 HLS Yellow
 ```